Billboard

 Senior Citizen Garbage Fee Discount

 No application is required.
-If a customer is currently receiving the Cook County Senior Citizen Assessment Freeze, the Senior Garbage Fee Discount will be automatically applied to their utility bill.
+If a customer is currently receiving the Cook County Low-Income Senior Citizens Assessment Freeze, the Senior Garbage Fee Discount will be automatically applied to their utility bill.

 For more information, visit www.chicago.gov.